Passiflora ligularis: Breeding objectives

 · Abiotic stress tolerance: Breeding varieties that withstand salinity, drought, and extreme temperatures.

 · Fruit quality: Improvements in taste, acidity balance, and shelf life enhance marketability.

 · Disease resistance: Developing resistance to major potyviruses reduces reliance on chemical controls.

 · Yield improvement: Focused on cultivating high-yield varieties to meet market demands.

 Distribution and invasiveness

 Passiflora ligularis is native to Central and northwestern South America and has been introduced and cultivated in different regions of the world, for example, India, East and Southeast Asia, New Zealand, Australia and some pacific Islands.
 It is considered invasive in some countries including Haiti, Jamaica, Indonesia, the Galapagos Islands and Samoa.
 In New Caledonia its introduction is prohibited due to its probability of becoming a weed.
-The plant can impact agriculture by suppressing native vegetation, limiting access to places, and posing risks to livestock, as the sweet granadilla can have toxic properties.
+The plant can affect agriculture by suppressing native vegetation, limiting access to places, and posing risks to livestock, as the sweet granadilla can have toxic properties.
 It can also invade forests and other natural habitats, where it can displace undergrowth species.